ZEBULON Artisan Ales in Weaverville NC by Mike Biggs

 ZEBULON Artisan Ales:

 I wanted to go there because I know the owner.
 Mike Karnowski lived in New Orleans until shortly after Katrina.
 He was a CCH member.
 A great brewer and had a home-brew shop on Magazine Street here in NOLA.
 Had home-brew on tap that was to die for.
 We lucked out.
 Went to brewery without checking when they were open.
 Only open on Fri and Sat.
 It is not a big place but was packed.
 Patrons bled over to the brewery section.
 I like Mike and may be biased.
 But, the beer is really good.
 Mike left NOLA for a brewery in Asheville.
 Was not happy but opened his own brewery and is happy.
 He was calm (despite the crowd) and seemed content at where he was at now.
 That should be our goal in life.
 Cannot say for sure, but think he made it now.
-All the beers I tried was great.
+All the beers I tried were great.
 The following is a description from their website:

 “While we do tend to focus on Belgian and French farm-house styles, we also brew historical, forgotten and mythological beer styles.
 We don’t have any flagship beers, instead we like to brew something new every time.
 Much of our beer is aged in large oak puncheon barrels with wild yeasts for up to several years to develop complex flavors.”